lsuatlab/webvrnotes/index.md

 ---
 layout: default
 ---
 The following is a collection of links related to WebVR.
-Feel free to contribute to the list via a pull request.
+Feel free to contribute to the list via a pull request on index.md.

 ## General Info
 - WebVR Info Page: <https://webvr.info>